NeerBasant/Javascirpt-file-picker-and-upload/README.md

 Pure JavaScript file upload and access without html form and input .

 # How to
+ 1. Use the File System Access API and open filePicker.
+ 2. Create a new FormData object.
- Use the File System Access API and append the user selected file to formdata object and make a AJAX request and upload it to your back-end
+ 3. Access and Append the user selected file to formdata object.
+ 4. Make a AJAX request and send the formData object to your back-end.

  Learn more about File System Access API on MDN - https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API